Customisable

 Detailed description

-Climadjust offers worldwide coverage, enabling users to upload their own data to adjust climate projections.
-For those cases when users don't have data of their own, Climadjust provides access to climate datasets from trusted sources, such as Copernicus Climate Data Store.
+Climadjust offers worldwide coverage and provides access to climate datasets from trusted sources, such as Copernicus Climate Data Store.
 In particular, it offers access to:

-• Reference datasets: observational and reanalysed datasets such as ERA5, that provides hourly estimates of a large number of atmospheric, land and oceanic climate variables, covering from 1979 to within 5 days of real time.
+- Reference datasets: reanalysis data from ERA5, that provides hourly estimates of a large number of atmospheric, land and oceanic climate variables, covering from 1940 to our time.

-To adjust the data, Climadjust employs the Bias Adjustment capabilities of the Open Access framework Climate4R, continuously maintained and updated by a dedicated community of climatologists.
+To adjust the data, Climadjust employs the Bias Adjustment capabilities of the Open Access framework Ibicus, continuously maintained and updated by a dedicated community of climatologists.
 This allows a transparent use of climate data.
-In particular, Climadjust offers six different Bias Adjustment techniques, including both parametric and empirical techniques, as well as trend-preserving options:
+In particular, Climadjust offers the ISIMIP3 [1] Bias Adjustment technique, the same one used for IPCC's Sixth Assessment Report.

 The validation techniques offered by Climadjust ensure that the whole process is transparent, providing verifiable processing information.
 The validation protocols were developed hand in hand with the Santander Meteorology Group at the University of Cantabria and follow the standard validation methods defined in the European VALUE COST.